 Trook Apprenticeship in Education & Environmental Careers

-Are you interested in making lasting change as an environmental leader in the field of sustainability or education?
+Are you interested in making lasting change as an Environmental leader in the field of sustainability or education?
 Drawing on the incredibly strong network of Roaring Fork Valley businesses, organizations, and individuals focused on sustainability and the environment, the Trook Apprenticeship exposes high school students to the wide range of career opportunities as they develop into the environmental leaders of tomorrow.
-This 10-day program will take place June 21-June 25 and June 28-July 2, and is geared towards students entering grades 11, 12, or recent high school graduates.
+This program involves 5 days focused on learning about and building connections in the environmental field, followed by 5 days focusing on leadership and personal development.

 This program is inspired by and in memory of former ACES Education Director Arin Trook.

 - Participate in field experiences about sustainable architecture and design, environmental education, regenerative agriculture, and habitat conservation.

 - Discover the power of storytelling and shared experiences.

 Week One: Building Connections (Monday, June 20-Friday, June 24)

-During the first week is on learning about the wide variety of environmental careers.
-Apprentices will participate in field experiences around the Roaring Fork Valley to get first-hand exposure to careers and topics in sustainability science and education.
-The apprentice will develop an individual research plan to delve into a chosen career.
-This week will culminate with an overnight camping trip on Thursday night (6/24).
+The focus of the first week is on learning about the wide variety of environmental careers.
+Apprentices will participate in experiences around the Roaring Fork Valley for first-hand exposure to careers and topics in sustainability, science and education.
+The apprentices will reflect on their experiences and develop a plan to further explore their chosen career pathways.
+This week will culminate with a short presentation of what the apprentices have learned.

 Week Two: Reflecting on Pathways (Monday, June 27-Thursday, July 1)